All market metrics point to Clinton win, except one

 Good news for Hillary Clinton: U.S. stocks jumped Monday morning.

-The Dow rose nearly 150 points and the S&P 500 gained 0.7%.
+The Dow rose nearly 150 points before ending the day up 89.
+The S&P 500 gained just shy of 0.5%.
 It's not the rally of the century, but it's strong enough to indicate that investors think Clinton won the bitter second debate and will triumph on Election Day.
 (Wall Street wants to see Clinton in the White House).

 The Mexican peso also pointed to a terrible weekend for Donald Trump.
 The peso has become another closely watched marker of how Trump is faring.
 The peso surged 2% Sunday as investors digested the fallout from the bombshell video from 2005 where Trump makes extremely vulgar comments about women.
 The peso gave back some gains during the debate, but it still ended over 1% higher.